Keyboard shortcuts

 Layer 2: Polynomial Commitment Schemes

 The IOP assumes the verifier can query polynomial evaluations.
 In reality, there is no oracle: the prover must send something over a communication channel.
-The polynomial commitment scheme provides the cryptographic mechanism.
+The polynomial commitment scheme (PCS) bridges the gap, turning the abstract oracle into a concrete cryptographic mechanism.
+Chapters 9 and 10 covered PCS in detail; here’s the quick reminder of what matters for compilation.

 Compilation